Should I Watch..? 'The Lion King' (1994)

 What else should I watch?

-Disney have enjoyed a long and unrivalled success in the art of animated feature films, ever since Walt himself produced Snow White And The Seven Dwarves back in 1937.
+Disney have enjoyed a long and unrivalled success in the art of animated feature films, ever since Walt himself produced Snow White And The Seven Dwarfs back in 1937.
 Most of Disney's back catalogue remains thoroughly entertaining fare although a certain amount of caution is recommended for older films like Dumbo which has a slightly out-dated view on race relations that may cause offence.
 As the company grew, the quality of their output wavered somewhat with films like Pocahontas, Atlantis: The Lost Empire and Brother Bear all disappointing.

 Nowadays, Disney tend to fall back on producing films and concentrate more on distributing animation from other studios - chiefly the work of CG-animators Pixar.
 Since the mid-Nineties, Pixar have led the way with their pioneering work in CG while others have trailed in their wake.
 Among Pixar's greatest works are the beautiful sci-fi epic WALL·E, the highly emotive Up and the film that started the whole gig off, 1995's Toy Story.